amanjain1992/omnipay-citrus/README.md

 or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

-If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/mfauveau/omnipay-Instamojo/issues), or better yet, fork the library and submit a pull request.
+If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/mfauveau/omnipay-Citrus/issues), or better yet, fork the library and submit a pull request.
 =======
-# omnipay-instamojo
+# omnipay-Citrus
-Omnipay library for instamojo
+Omnipay library for Citrus
 >>>>>>> 7a71a9b130443e122afd8cc6a7f244b0b5c9196c